Train. Compete. Enjoy.

 Development Courses are booked in blocks and in the event of bad weather cancelations....

-1 bad weather session per course per term will be rescheduled for a later date.
+1 bad weather session per course per term will be rescheduled/credited for a later date.
 Players can also double up their sessions the following week by attending another similar session.

-If 2 or more bad weather cancelations per course occurs then this will be given back wherever possible but cannot be guaranteed.
-In this scenario every effort will be made to arrange an extra day however players who want to catch up may arrange to attend similar sessions until they have been reimbursed and caught up on missd time.
+If 2 or more bad weather cancelations per course occurs then this will be given back by adding extra time to following sessions/ doing a double session the following week or players attending an alternative extra session from the timetable.
+Players who want to catch up may also arrange to attend similar sessions until they have been reimbursed and caught up on missed time.